ananthakrishnan665/Splunk-Incident-investigation-simulation/README.md

 From src_ip field we could understand two IP created logs But the first IP creates more suspicious look at its count.
 ![IP](./screenshots/step-4-IP.png)

 To further confirm our suspicion about the IP address 40.80.148.42, narrow down our search.
-We can look at the interesting fields like **User-Agent**, **Post request**  **URIs** to see what kind of traffic is coming from this particular IP
+We can look at the interesting fields like **User-Agent**, **Post request**  **URIs** to see what kind of traffic is coming from this particular IP.
 * User-Agent
 ![user](./screenshots/step-5-user-agent.png)
 * Request